Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 1. If so, move on to the next part.
 If not, fix your mistakes or ask for help.

 ### Part 2: Create Personal User

+**Admins shouldn’t live and work in the default *Administrator* account.** A named admin is safer (auditing, accountability) and lets us save the built-in Administrator for emergencies.
+We’ll create your personal admin under **HQ\Users\IT\SysAdmins** so any IT-specific policy we link there applies to you automatically.

 1. On **srv1** in ADUC, navigate to: **HQ\Users\IT\SysAdmins**
 1. Right-click on *SysAdmins* (or the whitespace to the right) and select: **New > User**